STonkoshkur/autoload_lesson/README.md

 # Autoloading classes in simple application

-Advance this simplest application with missing autoloader class for and make it work!
+Advance this simplest application with missing autoloader class and make it work!

 Try to do not change source code of these files.